sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 current_owner = none<br/>
 Transition_mode = kube_stopped

+The kube deployed container has exited.
+No container is running.
 This is the immediate state, when the kube managed container exits.
 * If this transition is due to `systemctl stop` action
    *  If set_owner = local, it transtions synchronously to state 0